 Part A: How many pot / recessed / can lights do I need?

 Formula: total sq. footage x 1.5 = total wattage needed.
-Total wattage divided by 60 or 100 watts = total amount of recessed can lights.
+Total wattage divided by 60 watts (or whichever wattage you need) = total amount of recessed can lights.

 Example: 240 square foot room x 1.5 = 360 divided by 60 (the bulb wattage I'd like to use) = 6 recessed lights needed.